 Return to Work Issues

-Employers and their workers’ compensation insurance companies choose the doctors employees can see after an on-the-job injury.
-They select doctors who will save money for the employer and the insurance company – doctors who will quickly certify a worker as ready to return to work, even when they are unable to do so.
+Employers and their Workers’ Compensation insurance companies choose the doctors that the employees can see after an on-the-job injury.
+They select doctors who will save money for the employer and the insurance company.
+These are doctors who will quickly certify a worker as ready to return to work, even when they are unable to do so.
+Once a doctor has certified a return to work status, the insurance company just what they need to stop paying your income and medical benefits.

 Legal Help for Injured Workers

-One of the most common workers’ compensation problems involves injured workers who are sent back to work before they are physically able to do their jobs.
+One of the most common Workers’ Compensation problems involves injured workers who are sent back to work before they are physically able to do their jobs.
 In many instances, the doctor will certify that the employee is able to go back to light duty work.
 This may involve working reduced hours or performing a job that is not physically taxing.
+There are many times when a worker will return to work, only to find that his Employer is not following the doctor’s guidelines and restrictions.
+This causes an immediate issue for the worker and for their Workers’ Compensation claim.
+How can you be expected to know what to do or say at a time like this?
+This is a time when it is much easier to know what to do when you have a lawyer on your side to advise you.

 Protecting the Rights of Injured Workers

 Return-to-work issues can jeopardize your life both physically and financially.
-It is important to discuss your legal options with an attorney who understands workers’ comp law and knows how to make it work for you.
+We urge you to have experienced legal representation.
+It is very important to discuss your legal options with an attorney who understands Workers’ Comp law and who knows how to make the system work for best for you.
 At J. Franklin Burns, P.C., we will protect your rights.
+You do not have to face handling your Workers’ Compensation claim on your own.

 If you are experiencing problems returning to work after a workplace injury, please contact an attorney at J. Franklin Burns, P.C. today for a free consultation and case assessment.
-From offices in suburban Atlanta, Georgia, our workers’ compensation attorneys represent clients with return-to-work issues statewide.
+You can call us at (404) 303-7770 or feel free to email us with your questions and concerns.
+With an office conveniently located in Atlanta, Georgia, our workers’ compensation attorneys represent clients with return-to-work issues statewide.
+If you are unable to visit us in our office, we are happy to travel to meet you in your home or a place that is convenient to you.